fbpx

 Do U.S. citizens pay taxes in Spain?

-Contact the Balcells Group for help determining the type(s) and amount of taxes you’re required to pay as an American expat in Spain.
+Contact the Balcells Group for help determining the type(s) and amount of taxes you may be required to pay.

 Is healthcare in Spain free?